Expanding Operations – APT P.E.A.T. Projects in McGrath and Aitkin, Minnesota

 - Economic activity

 On Tuesday, September 25, 2018 the Aitkin County Board held an open public hearing to discuss a proposed land exchange as part of our expansion.
 APT proposed to exchange a 40 acre parcel of timbered land for a 40 acre parcel of county-owned land that was previously a gravel pit.
 The former gravel pit is the potential site for the new processing plant and is a critical piece in the proposed project expansion.
 The county board voted unanimously to accept the land exchange.
 As a condition of the exchange, APT will pay the county the difference in value between the two parcels.
-The land exchange will be finalized toward the end of 2018.
+The land exchange was finalized in 2018.

 American Peat Technology hosted an open house at the McGrath Fire Hall on Thursday, October 25, 2018 to engage with the local community and share more details regarding APT’s investment in pioneering the environmental and agricultural applications of peat technology – the P.E.A.T.
 Project in McGrath.
 There will be more opportunities to learn about this exciting process and project; we will continue to notify the community of the multiple public comment periods and open houses in the future.